 - Proof of insurance or Medicare advantage plan

 - Medicare number (if applicable)

-Have questions?
+Have additional questions?
 Scroll down to see our most frequently asked questions about the vaccine schedule and eligibility.
 If you question still isn't answered, visit our Contact Us page for other ways to find your answer!

 The CDC has asked that we NOT issue duplicate or replacement vaccination cards.
 However, the Wisconsin Immunization Registry has record of your vaccinations that were given in the state of Wisconsin.
 The quickest and easiest way to get a copy is by visiting their website.
 There you can print off a detailed list of your vaccinations.

 You will be issued an additional card, and that card will be stapled to your original.
 Cards should always be kept together and brought to future vaccination appointments.
 It's encouraged to photograph both cards in case they become separated.

 Flu shots can be given in the same visit as COVID-19 vaccinations, if desired.
 Our pharmacists recommend any other vaccines be separated from the COVID-19 vaccine by at least 2 weeks.
 Speak with your doctor or pharmacist about your vaccination schedule!